Miewkef/team-kaznu-decentrathon/README.md

 We made a **parser**.
 And separete front to our planned project, you may check if you want.

-P.S. for parser you must install libraries aiohttp, bs4, fake_useragent,
+P.S. for parser you must install libraries aiohttp, bs4, fake_useragent, asyncio